b-n/delicious-gps/README.md

 A data scrubber that uses the running GPSD server to scrape the GPS data and throw it into a local sqlite database

+Designed and tested on a Raspberry Pi Zero W. Your mileage may vary on other devices/platforms

 ## Pre-requistes

 The system running the output binary needs to be running gpsd